MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ne-dispmprt-dxgk_services.md

 Supported starting with Windows 8.

+### -field DxgkServicesIDD

 ## -remarks

 An interface, in this context, is a set of function pointers.
-The functions in the AGP, Debug Report, Timed Operation, SPB, and System Firmware Table interfaces are implemented by the Microsoft DirectX graphics kernel subsystem and called by the display miniport driver.</p>
+The functions in the AGP, Debug Report, Timed Operation, SPB, and System Firmware Table interfaces are implemented by the Microsoft DirectX graphics kernel subsystem and called by the display miniport driver.